 For those that think sweet potato pie is weird, stop it!
 Stop it right now.
 This pie is totally divine and you can even serve it to pumpkin pie lovers and I’ve got 10 bucks they’ll happily cheat on their regular pie with mine.
 This sweet potato pie is creamy, rich, and full of the fall spices we know and love.
 While it does take a little extra effort because we’re roasting the sweet potatoes at home instead of buying some canned filling, you’ll know where the effort went when you take your first bite.
 Give your Thanksgiving guests the Pepsi challenge with their favorite pumpkin pie and this sweet potato pie.
 It doesn’t matter which they choose.
 Everyone will be a winner!

 While I don’t think I’ll ever sway Mike from his pumpkin pie (he’s pretty hardcore about it), I’d gladly put in the time and effort to serve up a sweet potato pie right alongside his for the holidays!

 Sweet Potato Pie

-- 1 deep dish 9-inch pie crust homemade or store-bought
+- 9 inch deep dish pie crust homemade or store-bought

-- 2 to 3 red garnet sweet potatoes about 1 to 1.5 pounds total, before cooking
+- 3 red garnet sweet potatoes about 1 to 1.5 pounds total, before cooking

 - ½ cup brown sugar